 We’ve received a lot of questions on the “how-to” of organising our trip and an itinerary that will keep kids happy, so here it is down to the detail!
 In this post, we will walk you through:

 - Further resources to plan your trip to Jordan

 You can also pop over to our important facts to know visiting Jordan with Kids

 Self Drive vs Organised Tour vs Driver in Jordan

 So what is the easiest way to get around in Jordan?

 In relative terms, Jordan is quite a small country.
 The total population is about 7.8 million, with the large majority living in Amman and the north.

 The main tourist attractions of Petra, Wadi Rum and the Red Sea town of Aqaba in the south are a decent drive away from the capital.
 They can be reached as day trips but you are best organising to spend your time moving from one location to the next rather than basing yourself in one spot.

-Especially with children, don’t try to squeeze in too much or you’ll spend your whole time on the road.
+Especially with children, don’t try to squeeze in too much in a short trip or you’ll spend your whole time on the road.

 What to expect if you self-drive